Sustainability-oriented innovation ecosystems and the roles of different stakeholders

 Implementation period: 03.04.24 - 31.12.24

-Workplace: Fakulta ekonomicko-správní - Centrum pro vědu a výzkum
+Fakulta ekonomicko-správní - Centrum pro vědu a výzkum

 Investigator: Prokop Viktor